Euprera PhD Seminar

-The 8th Euprera PhD seminar has been held in Brussels from September 14th to September 17th 2014, as usual the days just after the Euprera Congress.
-The next one will be held following the Euprera Congress in Oslo.
+The 9th Euprera PhD seminar will be held in Oslo on October 4-7, as usual the days just after the Euprera Congress.

 It is highly recommended that PhD students attend the congress as well as the seminar.
 There is always a special package fee including both events.
 For PhD student attending both the congress and the PhD seminar an informal get together will be organized during the first day of the congress to support networking during the congress.

 The aim of the seminar is to provide an international setting where doctoral students within corporate communication and public relations can present their ongoing work, get feedback from experts and peers and establish a valuable network for the future.

 The seminar will benefit from the impact of the congress.
 The main focus of the seminar will be on the work in progress of participants.
 A special focus will be on the variety of subjects, approaches and methods that are found at different universities.
 A variety of working forms will be organized to make it dynamic and inspiring.
 Small lectures and general discussion on research methods and philosophy of science will be included.

 Before registration participants must submit a one page abstract of their PhD project together with documentation of their enrolment as PhD student.
 The subject of the PhD project must be related to public relations and/or organizational communication.
 Submit to Prof. Inger Jensen firstname.lastname@example.org, who will reply directly to you.
 There will be a limited number of 18 doctoral students.
 When the mentioned criteria are met, the principle will be first come, first served.